AraOshikoya/Excel-Projects/README.md

 --- The data is accessible to the public at https://techavilly.net/download-data/

----To view the entire table in order to get familiar with the data set, I ran this query;
+---To view the entire table in order to get familiar with the data set, I ran this query first ;

 ***Select * from [dbo].[Orders]